crypt0rr/kb/content/tools/framework/netexec/nxc-rdp/index.md

   -d DOMAIN             domain to authenticate to --local-auth          authenticate locally to each target

-Generic:
-  Generic options for nxc across protocols
+Generic Options:
   --version             Display nxc version
   -t, --threads THREADS
                         set how many concurrent threads to use (default: 256) --timeout TIMEOUT     max timeout in seconds of each thread --jitter INTERVAL     sets a random delay between each authentication

-Output:
-  Options to set verbosity levels and control output

-  --verbose             enable verbose output
+Output Options:
-  --debug               enable debug level information --no-progress         do not displaying progress bar during scan --log LOG             export result into a custom file
+  --no-progress         do not displaying progress bar during scan --log LOG             export result into a custom file --verbose             enable verbose output
+  --debug               enable debug level information

 DNS:
   -6                    Enable force IPv6